D&D Ability Scores Explained: What All Six Stats Actually Do

 |---|---|

-Scores vs. modifiers — what you actually use
+Scores vs modifiers (the part you actually use)

 | Score | Modifier |